BSidesPDX/CTF-2017/README.md

 | leek | Pwn | 200 |
 | xordoz | Reversing | 100 |
 | lostIT | Reversing | 200 |

+# Local Testing & Deployment

+To locally test and deploy challenges with Docker, run the following after adding to docker-compose.yml

+1. `docker-compose build && docker-compose up -d`
+1. Containers are viewable at localhost:PORT (view with docker-compose ps)
+1. `docker-compose kill` to stop the containers